Oral Board Preparation Course August 8-10, 2024

 The 2024 Oral Board Preparation Course is a live virtual learning experience that is both comprehensive and interactive.
 Take advantage of this unique opportunity to review board-relevant cases to build your confidence and become better prepared to take the American Board of Plastic Surgery (ABPS) Oral Board Examination.

 The ASPS exclusive oral exam simulation sessions and the faculty-reviewed case book sessions are valuable features of the educational program.

-- Focused session for Oral Exam preparation
+- Focused sessions for oral exam preparation

 - 100+ case scenarios reviewed